-The ACBS Ph.D. program is a research-based program in experimental psychology and/or cognitive neuroscience, and offers no clinical training.
+The ACBS PhD program is a use-inspired basic-research program in cognitive psychology and/or cognitive neuroscience.
+It offers no clinical training.
 Graduate students already in Drexel’s ACBS or Clinical Psychology programs may not transfer from one to the other of these programs, except by applying for admission to the other program through normal channels.

 Students are expected to have an undergraduate degree in a relevant area, such as psychology, neuroscience, linguistics, computer science, etc., as well as significant experience doing empirical research.
-Although a major in psychology is not required for admission to the ACBS Ph.D. program, it is highly desirable that an applicant demonstrate interest in cognitive and brain sciences via coursework or research experience in cognitive psychology, cognitive science, or cognitive neuroscience.
+Although a major in psychology is not required for admission to the ACBS PhD program, it is highly desirable that an applicant have demonstrated interest in cognitive and brain sciences via coursework or research experience in cognitive psychology, cognitive science, or cognitive neuroscience.
 The person should also have a solid background in college-level mathematics, science, and computer skills.
-The program acknowledges that some individuals may have followed alternative career paths.
-Therefore, applicants who feel that they have prerequisite knowledge and experience that would enable the successful completion of the ACBS program, even if they do not meet the above criteria, should document in their application essay their experience and motivation for this career change.
-Interested individuals who may not yet have all the qualifications for the Ph.D. program may instead apply to the M.S. program.
+The program acknowledges that some individuals may have followed alternative educational and career paths.
+Therefore, applicants who feel that they have prerequisite knowledge and experience that would enable the successful completion of the ACBS program, even if they do not meet the above criteria, should document in their application essay their relevant experience and motivation.
+Interested individuals who may not yet have all the qualifications for the PhD program may instead apply to the MS program.

-All doctoral students are typically offered financial support with the specific amount varying from year to year.
-Historically, such support has included tuition remission and a baseline stipend from the Psychology Department, as well as additional stipend monies from other sources (e.g., advisors’ grants, Dean’s or Provost’s Fellowships).
-Financial support is typically offered for fours years of residency in the program.
-After the fourth year, a student is responsible for paying for 1 credit per term for any coursework completed.
-Accepted applicants will receive a detailed description of the support package that accompanies the offer of admission, which may combine tuition remission, teaching assistantship, and/or research stipend.
+All doctoral students are typically offered financial support.
+Historically, this support has included tuition remission, health insurance, and a baseline stipend from the Psychology Department and may also include additional stipend funding from other sources (e.g., advisors’ grants, Dean’s or Provost’s Fellowships).
+Financial support is offered for five years of residency in the program contingent on satisfactory progress toward the degree.
+A description of the support package accompanies offer of admission to the program.